tarhi-saad/woocommerce-gutenberg-products-block/README.md

 To find out more about the blocks and how to use them, [check out the documentation on WooCommerce.com](https://docs.woocommerce.com/document/woocommerce-blocks/).

-If you want to see what we're working on for future versions, or want to help out, read on!
+If you want to see what we're working on for future versions, or want to help out, read on.

 ### Code Documentation